Michal-Atlas/DawnStorm/system/index.md

 **Feint** - You give an ally a free Basic Maneuver against the same enemy or Kick the creature back attempting to make him stumbled or moving them

-**Defence/Armor/Parry** - You roll against the enemies attack roll + your rank in this, if you succeed the hit is absorbed or parried and is counted as a miss
+**Defence/Armor/Parry/Dodge** - You roll against the enemies attack roll + your rank in this, if you succeed the hit is absorbed or parried and is counted as a miss, doesn't work against magical effects by default

-> A - indicates that said skill is `Advanced` which may be referenced by other rules.
+> A - indicates that said maneuver is `Advanced` which may be referenced by other rules.
 Others are called `Basic`

+### Turn Actions

+In a turn, you have two phases, a move and a move/action phase.
+Your move allows you to move 1 + A quarter of you Speed Skill in meters.

+As an action you may do one of the following:

+- Attack
+- Defend - Gain `Dodge 0` until the start of your next turn, but move a pace backwards or sideways when attacked
+- Activate a Magic Circle
+- Aid - You may roll a skill check against `CR 10`, if you succeed, an ally attempting the same check acts as if they are `Skilled`, if both of you are skilled, you may roll against `CR 12` , in which case the ally rolls as a `Master`
+- Ready - Spend the round changing held items, if they're in a bag, you should spend 2 actions taking them out

-#### Keywords
+## Keywords

 **Area** - This shows that an action performed affects a certain area such as an explosion or cannonball.
 Normally this is specified as a simple length that specifies the diameter of a sphere or length of a line based on context.
 By default a sphere centered on you.

+**CR** - The difficulty of a roll

 **Range** - Range may specify an I before the distance to indicate an incorporeal effect that passes unhindered through solid objects.